nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 - `pkl_filename`: (str) the directory where the pickle file is being generated

 #### Return
-Both class returns the pandas DataFrame and the pickle filepath where the pickle file is generated from the preprocessing.
+Both classes returns the pandas DataFrame and the pickle filepath where the pickle file is generated from the preprocessing.

 #### Before executing the code
 Before executing the code, check the script `speech-to-text-with-kenlm-pipeline/tasks/preprocessing/data_preprocessing.py`, go to the bottom of the code, after the `if __name__ == "__main__"` line, call the class, either `GeneratePickleFromScratch` or `GeneratePickleFromManifest` to do the data preprocessing, here is a code snippet to illustrate the data preprocessing step: